Illustration by Enrique Cropper

-I found it hard to say I was too surprised that Karolína was one of only two people that year who received a short-term contract to stay on after her internship, she was that good.
+I found it hard to say I wasn’t too surprised that Karolína was one of only two people that year who received a short-term contract to stay on after her internship, she was that good.
 She went to work on a dossier, which, at the time, was taking most of our Director General’s attention – an across-the-board cut in staff of 10% in the department.

 It was around the time Karolína was starting her contract that we heard Matyáš was staying at home to study, preparing for the exams to enter the ERA as a translator.
 We seldom saw him at work, while Karolína seemed to get more and more involved with her dossier.
 In the corridor, she had quickly established a habit of only pausing long enough to say “Hi”, then adding “I must go, I have an appointment”.
 She was frequently seen with the Director General, striding up the hill to the Management Board meetings.

-My two colleagues were now larking around and joking on about one of our former colleagues, whose girlfriend had cajoled him into having a dog.
+My colleagues were now larking around and joking on about one of our former colleagues, whose girlfriend had cajoled him into having a dog.

 “In the summer he’s up at 5.30 to take the dog for a walk, no trouble getting out of bed anymore,” mocked André, while I was still mulling over Karolína’s story.